John Salley: Los Angeles Lakers (1999–2000)

-In 1999, Salley joined a Lakers team led by superstars Shaquille O'Neal and Kobe Bryant and also reunited with his former Bulls coach, Phil Jackson.
+In 1999, Salley joined a Lakers team led by superstars Shaquille O'Neal and Kobe Bryant and also reunited with his former Bulls coach, Phil Jackson, and former Bulls teammate Ron Harper.
 He saw little action for the Lakers en route to their first of three consecutive NBA championships, primarily serving as O'Neal's backup.
 In 2000, he retired again following the first Lakers championship season after proudly proclaiming that he had won "four championship rings, with three different teams, in three different decades and two different millenniums".
 He would be the last Laker to wear #16 before Pau Gasol, whom it was retired in honor of.
 14 years later, Tim Duncan of the San Antonio Spurs became the second player to achieve titles in three different decades (sans the requirement of different teams) by leading his Spurs to five championships between 1999 and 2014.